Vishal-raj-1/Vishal-raj-1/README.md

 ## 🚀 *About me*

-I'm a frontend web developer, a competitive programmer & an open source enthusiast.
+**I'm a frontend web developer, a competitive programmer & an open source enthusiast.**

 ## ⚒ *My Experience*

-Web Developer Intern at [GirlScript](https://github.com/girlscript) - I have worked on leaderboard of [GirlScript Summer of Code 21](http://gssoc.girlscript.tech/).
+**Web Developer Intern at [GirlScript](https://github.com/girlscript) - I have worked on leaderboard of [GirlScript Summer of Code 21](http://gssoc.girlscript.tech/).
 It was fully automated leaderboard built using github api.
-I have also work on website designing.
+I have also work on website layout.**

-Project Admin at [GirlScript Summer of Code 21](http://gssoc.girlscript.tech/) & [Cross Winter of Code](https://crosswoc.ieeedtu.in/) - I guided **4 mentors and 300++ open source enthusiasts** about the open source.
+**Project Admin at [GirlScript Summer of Code 21](http://gssoc.girlscript.tech/) & [Cross Winter of Code](https://crosswoc.ieeedtu.in/) - I guided 4 mentors and 300++ open source enthusiasts about the open source.
 I was the Project admin of [Awesome JavaScript Projects](https://github.com/Vishal-raj-1/Awesome-JavaScript-Projects).
-The aim of this project to guide participants how they can make lot of stuff using simple vanilla JavaScript.
+The aim of this project to guide participants how they can make lot of stuff using simple vanilla JavaScript.**

-Open Source Developer at [NJACK Winter of Code 20](njackwinterofcode.github.io) & [Kharagpur Winter of Code 20](https://kwoc.kossiitkgp.org/) - I worked on more than **10 projects** during this programs.
-The main projecct I was working on is [Awesome Portfolio Website](https://github.com/smaranjitghose/awesome-portfolio-websites).
-In December 2020, I have raised more than **50 Pull Requests and solved 70++ issues**.
-NWOC'21 was my first open source program and I **ranked 1** in this program check leaderboard [here](https://njackwinterofcode.github.io/leaderboard.html).
+**Open Source Developer at [NJACK Winter of Code 20](njackwinterofcode.github.io) & [Kharagpur Winter of Code 20](https://kwoc.kossiitkgp.org/) - I worked on more than 10 projects during this programs.
+The main project I was working on is [Awesome Portfolio Website](https://github.com/smaranjitghose/awesome-portfolio-websites).
+In December 2020, I have raised more than 50 Pull Requests and solved 70++ issues.
+NWOC'21 was my first open source program and I ranked 1 in this program check leaderboard** [here](https://njackwinterofcode.github.io/leaderboard.html).

-Mentee at [Girl Code It](https://github.com/Girl-Code-It) - I learnt Data Structure and Algorithms, Frontend Web Development, React, Git & Github from here.
-[Girl Code It](https://girlcodeit.com/) is a group of people who firmly believe in this statement and are eager to build a healthy coding culture among young coders.
+**Mentee at [Girl Code It](https://github.com/Girl-Code-It) - I learnt Data Structure and Algorithms, Frontend Web Development, React, Git & Github from here.
+[Girl Code It](https://girlcodeit.com/) is a group of people who firmly believe in this statement and are eager to build a healthy coding culture among young coders.**

 ## 👨‍💻 *Tech Stack I am Familiar With*: